Statement of Compliance – Criminal Finance Act 2017

 In order to demonstrate our commitment and ensure our compliance with our statutory obligations we are in the process of carrying out all the reasonable steps expected of our firm.

-We have drafted and put in place a new policy which covers the firm, staff and associated persons, and their obligations under the Criminal Finances Act 2017.
+We have put in place a policy which covers the firm, staff and associated persons, and their obligations under the Criminal Finances Act 2017.

 As part of the updated policies we have also begun assessing our relationships with associated persons to ensure they are as committed to the prevention of the criminal facilitation of tax evasion as Clarke Willmott LLP.

 We are reviewing our employee training programme to ensure staff are informed of Clarke Willmott’s obligations under the Criminal Finances Act 2017 and who they should report concerns to.